9 Foods To Avoid During Breastfeeding

 1. What are the best foods to eat when breastfeeding?

-Nursing mothers should consume a well-balanced, healthy diet containing foods from different food groups, such as whole grains, lean meat, veggies, fruits, nuts, and seeds.
-They should also focus on healthy fats, fiber, and their hydration levels.
+There isn’t a set list of food for breastfeeding mothers.
+Ideally, nursing mothers should consume a well-balanced, healthy diet containing foods from different food groups, such as whole grains, lean meat, veggies, fruits, nuts, and seeds.
+They should also focus on healthy fats, fiber, and hydration levels.
 Eating a wholesome diet containing various foods can offer moms optimum nourishment to meet their increased nutritional needs during lactation (22) (23) (24).

 2. What can I drink to increase breast milk?